Renormalization flow for the 2D nonlinear stochastic heat equation: pointwise statistics and universality: Proof of the main result

 \end{thm} Let us explain the parameters introduced the statement of \cref{thm:thebigtheorem}.
 In the final statement \cref{eq:thebigthm-conclusion}, we are concerned with $\clG_{R^{(i)}}v_{t^{(i)}}(x^{(i)}) = V^{\rho,T^{(i)}_1}_{t^{(i)}}(x^{(i)})$, so $T^{(i)}_1$ defined in \cref{eq:T1idef} is the final time of the martingale we are interested in.
 We will think of starting this martingale at time $T^{(i)}_0$: from the perspective of the martingale, this would be the same as starting it at time $0$, but starting it later allows us to satisfy the hypothesis \cref{eq:tconddefn-1-1} of \cref{lem:applyIH} (completely analogously to the considerations in \cref{step:twiddleic} in the proof of \cref{prop:Japprox}).

 The key to the phenomenology of the multipoint statistics is that the martingales $(V^{\rho,T^{(i)}_1}_{t}(x^{(i)}))_t$ and $(V^{\rho,T^{(j)}_1}_{t}(x^{(j)}))_t$ will be approximately equal to one another until $t$ reaches a time such that $T^{(i)}\wedge T^{(j)}-t$ is comparable to the parabolic distance between $(t^{(i)},x^{(i)})$ and $(t^{(j)},x^{(j)})$.
-After this time, the martingale increments will be approximately independent.
+This is because they are averages of approximately the same field (see \zcref{subsec:regularitygaussianaverages}).
+After this time, the martingale increments will be approximately independent, since they will be subject to approximately independent pieces of the noise field.
 We represent the parabolic distance by $D^{(i,j)}$.
 (The adjustment factor $\nu_\rho$ in the definition is for essentially technical reasons.)
 This distance is then used in the definition of $T^{(i,j)}_*$, which is the time at which the increments of the two martingales switch from being essentially identical to essentially independent.